Returns and Warranties

 Not all stores that sell cameras are authorized dealers.
 Every store has to earn the right to sell any given product, and signs contracts with each maker if they are authorized.

-Canon, Nikon, Pentax, Leica, etc. don't let every store sell their cameras just because they ask.
-Stores that go out of their way to say bad things about any major camera brand most likely are not an authorized dealer for that brand even if they sell it.
+Canon, Nikon and LEICA don't let every store sell their cameras just because they ask.
+Stores that go out of their way to say bad things about any major camera brand probably aren't an authorized dealer for that brand even if they sell it.
 Stores sell cameras for which they are not authorized by buying them from another dealer, meaning what you think is a new camera is actually used (by definition) and probably not warranted.

 We had a big store here in San Diego that used to bad mouth one of the big brands, and I realized after asking a rep from the camera company that that store, even though they sold that brand, wasn't an authorized dealer.
 Obviously if a store has to buy one brand from another store they make a lot less money.
 They would rather sell the brand they get directly from the maker.